 There is always a common question in any business endeavor or work environment.
 What is the best use of my time?
 Sometimes, more importantly—What is the best use of my staff’s time?
 Nothing is more important and expensive than one’s time.
 Time is money.

-This is especially true when considering the traditional, archaic process of CE audits which can be frighteningly time-consuming.
-Most often, the man hours required for audits are what limit regulators to perform uninspiring audit percentages.
-It is uncommon to see any Boards & Commissions performing higher than 25% audits with most actually falling under 10%.
-This is with good reason, however, since auditing above those numbers would exponentially increase time requirements for staff and administrative costs due to the chain-reaction of audits.
+This is especially true when considering the traditional, archaic process of CE audits, which can be frighteningly time-consuming.
+Most often, the man-hours required for audits are what limit regulators to perform uninspiring audit percentages.
+It is uncommon to see any Boards & Commissions performing higher than 25% audits, with most actually falling under 10%.
+This is with good reason, however, since auditing above those numbers would exponentially increase time requirements for staff and administrative costs due to the chain reaction of audits.

-With this, innovative technology is being developed to alter the parameters of that limit by allowing for efficiency and time-management never before seen in history.
+With this, innovative technology is being developed to alter the parameters of that limit by allowing for efficiency and time management, never before seen in history.
 Using technology to quickly collect data, organize information, verify compliance and streamline workflows has created a way for States to perform up to 100% audits while even saving money from previous methods.

 Opportunity cost can be defined as the benefits lost when pursuing a particular course of action instead of an alternative course.
 When discussing the costly time requirements for an audit, it is equally important to discuss what that time could achieve should it not have been consumed by those actions.
 This hidden cost of the audit is considered the opportunity which is lost since devoted time cannot be reallocated.
-Regardless which staff members perform audits, their time can be equally valuable spent on other projects, endeavors and deadlines.
-So, the large amount of time discussed above should be viewed as twice the expense when considering the opportunity that has been lost from inefficient processes.
+Regardless of which staff members perform audits, their time can be equally valuable on other projects, endeavors, and deadlines.
+So, a large amount of time discussed above should be viewed as twice the expense when considering the opportunity that has been lost from inefficient processes.